 Here are some guidelines to help you through the naming process:

-- Before you commit to your business name, search online to make sure it isn’t already trademarked at the federal or state level.
-If not, you could consider getting a trademark for it and/or a logo or slogan.
-To do so at the state level, you will need to file an Application for Registration of Trademark/Service Mark with the Michigan Department of Licensing and Regulatory Affairs and pay the associated $50 fee.
+Before you commit to your business name, search online to make sure it isn’t already trademarked at the federal or state level.
+If not, you could consider getting a trademark for it.
+To do so at the state level, you will need to file an Application for Registration of Trademark/Service Mark with the Michigan Department of Licensing and Regulatory Affairs and pay the associated $50 filing fee.
 But while it’s easier and quicker to file at the state level, filing at the federal level offers broader protection, especially if you plan on doing business outside of Michigan.

-- If you would like to do business under a name different from your official business name (often called a “doing business as,” or DBA, name), you will need to file a Certificate of Assumed Name and pay a $10 filing fee.
+If you’d like to do business under a name different from your official business name (often called a “doing business as,” or DBA, name), you’ll need to file a Certificate of Assumed Name and pay a $10 filing fee.

-- Once you have settled on a business name, you may choose to reserve the name if you are not ready to register it.
+Once you’ve settled on a business name, you may choose to reserve the name if you’re not ready to register your corporation.
 You can do this by submitting an Application for Reservation of Name with a $10 filing fee.
 Name reservations are good for six months before you need to renew the name registration or register your business.
-You can apply online, in-person, or by mail.
+You can apply online, in person, or by mail.
 The mailing address is Michigan Department of Licensing and Regulatory Affairs, Corporations, Securities & Commercial Licensing Bureau, Corporations Division, P.O.
 Box 30054, Lansing, MI 48909.

 The board of directors oversees the operations of the business.
-The initial incorporators — those filing the Articles of Incorporation for the business — often appoint the initial board of directors.
-Afterward, the board is elected annually by shareholders (those who hold stock in the company — this can include the original incorporators).
+The initial incorporators — those filing the Michigan Articles of Incorporation for the business — often appoint the initial board of directors.
+Afterward, the shareholders (those who hold stock in the company — this can include the original incorporators) annually elect the board.

-In Michigan, only a single incorporator is required, and only one member on the board is needed, although having more is generally advisable.
+Michigan only requires a single incorporator.
+Only one member on the board is needed, although having more is generally advisable.